CookEditors/NOS/_posts/2015-08-28-score-none-for-the-chair.md

 “Now that,” I said, “is very nice of him to admit.
 He’s just telling us what we already know.
 Did he have any more fairy tales?”

 Howard took three sheets of typed paper from his desk.
 “Here’s the official statement from the gentleman,” he said.
-“He was able to talk about 4 A.M.”
+“He was able to talk about 4 a.m.”

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>